boundtotheearth/tp/docs/UserGuide.md

    * `add n/Momentum d/CS2103T Team Project` : Add a project named `Momentum` to the Project Book in project view.
 Add a task named `Momentum` to the project in task view.

-   * `edit 3 n/NewMomentum d/newDescription` : Update the 3rd project/task in the current list.
+   * `edit 3 n/NewMomentum d/newDescription` : Update the 3rd item in the current list.
 The name will be changed to `NewMomentum` and the description will be changed to `NewDescription`.

-   * `delete 3` : Delete the 3rd project/task shown in the current list.
+   * `delete 3` : Delete the 3rd item shown in the current list.

-   * `find n/NewMomentum` : Find a project/task that has `NewMomentum` in its name.
+   * `find n/NewMomentum` : Find an item that has `NewMomentum` in its name.

-   * `list` : List all projects or tasks based on the current view mode.
+   * `list` : List all items based on the current view mode.

    * `sort type/deadline order/asc` : Sort the list of items by deadline in ascending order.

-   * `start 1` : Start the timer of project/task at index 1.
+   * `start 1` : Start the timer of the item at index 1.

-   * `stop 1` : Stop the timer of project/task at index 1.
+   * `stop 1` : Stop the timer of the item at index 1.

    * `exit` : Exit the app.